California could see more rolling outages amid heat wave

 The move came as temperatures around the state hit triple digits in many areas, and air conditioning use soared.

-The power grid is mostly stressed during the late afternoon and early evening due to higher demand and solar energy production falling.
-The state tried to prepare for the expected rise in electricity use by urging conservation and trying to buy more power but a high-pressure system building over Western states meant there was less available.
+The power grid is mostly stressed during the late afternoon and early evening because of higher demand and solar energy production falling.
+The state tried to prepare for the expected rise in electricity use by urging conservation and trying to buy more power.
+But a high-pressure system building over Western states meant there was less available.

+A power outage caused a pump to fail at a wastewater treatment plant in Oakland, resulting in a sewer backup and the release of some 50,000 gallons of raw sewage into a waterway, the East Bay Municipal Utility District said.

+The district said the outage began around 5 p.m.
+Friday, more than an hour before the rolling outages occurred, and sewage began to spill early Saturday.
+The agency said the sudden outage affected its ability to connect to backup power at the plant and during that time, workers were dealing with flooding while trying to restore power.

+The agency warned boaters to stay away from the Oakland Estuary as it investigates the accident.

-The state remained gripped by the heat wave Saturday and the power grid operator will decide whether to continue the rolling outages on a day-to-day basis, said California ISO spokeswoman Anne Gonzales.
+The state remained gripped by the heat wave Saturday, and the power grid operator will decide whether to continue the rolling outages on a day-to-day basis, California ISO spokeswoman Anne Gonzales said.

 “We’re dealing with weather, clouds, wildfires … these are quickly evolving situations, quickly changing,” Gonzales said.